• Skip to primary navigation

 Debt Settlement after Dismissal of Chapter 13 Worked Great!

-That’s still an amazing 48% even after fees are accounted for.
-So even with fees included, Paul still paid LESS THAN HALF of what he would otherwise have had to pay had he stuck with his Chapter 13 plan payments.
+That’s still an amazing 51% even after fees are accounted for.
+So even with fees included, Paul still paid about HALF of what he would otherwise have had to pay had he stuck with his Chapter 13 plan payments.
 The approach of debt settlement after dismissal proved to be a great decision!

 I couldn’t do anything about the $15k Paul had paid in the first months of his Chapter 13 plan, but once he retained my services to settle the debts after dismissal, we were able to work through our settlements to reach the above results.